garrandall/popular-music-data/tracks/farewell-my-summer-love-michael-jackson.md

 We were together most of the time
 But summer's gotten away from us
 Time's moving too fast for us
 (Bye, bye)

 Don't turn around
 'Cause you might see me cry
 Farewell my summer love, farewell
 Girl I won't forget you
-Farewell, my summer love, farewell, ooh, yeah
+Farewell, my summer love, farewell, oh yeah

 When you return to your hometown
 And you discuss your trip
 Will I be the guy that you put down
 Or someone that you don't forget, no?

 I'll never forget you
 And maybe next year
 When you're out of school
 You'll return, but until you do, baby
 (Bye, bye)

 Don't turn around
 You might see me cry